 - (1) General.
-In accordance with ORS 279.015(1)(h), if all responsive and responsible Bids on a competitively Bid Project exceed the Agency's Cost Estimate, prior to Contract award the Agency may negotiate Value Engineering and Other Options with the lowest responsive and responsible Bidder in an attempt to bring the project within the Agency's Cost Estimate. - (2) Definitions.
-The following definitions apply to this administrative rule: - (a) Cost Estimate: The Agency's most recent pre-bid, good faith assessment of anticipated Contract costs, consisting either of an estimate of an architect, engineer or other qualified professional, or confidential cost calculation worksheets, where available, and otherwise consisting of formal planning or budgetary documents. - (b) Other Options: Those items generally considered appropriate for negotiation in the competitive Proposal process, relating to the details of Contract performance as specified in OAR 137-040-0550, but excluding any material requirements previously announced in the solicitation process which would likely affect the field of competition. - (c) Project: A Contract for a Public Improvement as defined by ORS 279.011(8). - (d) Value Engineering: Those proposed changes to the plans, Specifications, or other Contract requirements which may be made, consistent with industry practice, under the original Contract by mutual agreement in order to take advantage of potential cost savings without impairing the essential functions or characteristics of the public improvement.
+In accordance with ORS 279.015(1)(h), if all Responsive Bids from Responsible Bidders on a competitively Bid Project exceed the Agency's Cost Estimate, prior to Contract award the Agency may negotiate Value Engineering and Other Options with the Responsible Bidder submitting the lowest, Responsive Bid in an attempt to bring the Project within the Agency's Cost Estimate.
+The subcontractor disclosure and substitution requirements of OAR 137-040-0017 do not apply to negotiations under this rule. - (2) Definitions.
+The following definitions apply to this administrative rule:

+- (a) Cost Estimate: The Agency's most recent pre-Bid, good faith assessment of anticipated Contract costs, consisting either of an estimate of an architect, engineer or other qualified professional, or confidential cost calculation worksheets, where available, and otherwise consisting of formal planning or budgetary documents. - (b) Other Options: Those items generally considered appropriate for negotiation in the RFP process, relating to the details of Contract performance as specified in OAR 137-040-0550, but excluding any material requirements previously announced in the solicitation process that would likely affect the field of competition. - (c) Project: A Public Improvement. - (d) Value Engineering: Those proposed changes to the plans, Specifications, or other Contract requirements which may be made, consistent with industry practice, under the original Contract by mutual agreement in order to take advantage of potential cost savings without impairing the essential functions or characteristics of the Public Improvement.
 Cost savings include those resulting from life cycle costing, which may either increase or decrease absolute costs over varying time periods. - (3) Rejection of Bids.
-In determining whether "all responsive and responsible Bids" exceed the Cost Estimate, only those Bids which have been formally rejected by the Agency in accordance with public contracting law shall by excluded from consideration. - (4) Scope of Negotiations.
-Negotiations shall not result in Contract award if the scope of the Project is significantly changed from the original Contract Bid, ORS 279.015(1)(h)(B).
-The scope is considered to have been significantly changed if the pool of competition would likely have been affected by the change; that is, if other Bidders would have been expected to participate in the Bidding process had the change been made during the solicitation process rather than during negotiation.
+In determining whether all Responsive Bids from Responsible Bidders exceed the Cost Estimate, only those Bids that have been formally rejected, or Bids from Bidders who have been formally disqualified by the Agency, shall be excluded from consideration. - (4) Scope of Negotiations.
+Agencies shall not proceed with Contract award if the scope of the Project is significantly changed from the original Bid, ORS 279.015(1)(h)(B).
+The scope is considered to have been significantly changed if the pool of competition would likely have been affected by the change; that is, if other Bidders would have been expected by the Agency to participate in the Bidding process had the change been made during the solicitation process rather than during negotiation.
 This rule shall not be construed to prohibit resolicitation of trade subcontracts. - (5) Discontinuing Negotiations.
 The Agency may discontinue negotiations at any time, and shall do so if it appears to the Agency that the apparent low Bidder is not negotiating in good faith or fails to share cost and pricing information upon request.
 Failure to rebid any portion of the project, or to obtain subcontractor pricing information upon request, shall be considered a lack of good faith. - (6) Limitation.
-Negotiations may only be undertaken with the lowest responsive and responsible Bidder pursuant to ORS 279.015(1)(h)(A).
-That statute does not provide any additional authority to further negotiate with Bidders next in line for Contract award. - (7) Public Records.
+Negotiations may only be undertaken with the lowest Responsive, Responsible Bidder pursuant to ORS 279.015(1)(h)(A).
+That statute does not provide any additional authority to further negotiate with Bidders next in line for Contract award - (7) Public Records.
 ORS 279.015(1)(h)(C) shall not be construed as creating any additional public records where that result is not otherwise contemplated by the Public Records law, ORS Chapter 192.
 Records of a Bidder used in Contract negotiations under that statute may not become public records unless they are also submitted to the Agency.